Konasiek/genderGuesser/README.md

     commit: 88935e833138ccc034d58332975185aafb6fb2de
     method is now returning only limited data depending on requested page and pagesize

-### log of fixed bugs:
+### list of fixed bugs:

-    - keeping .csv file lenght in in for loop -> while loop (.csv files may be swaped without changing manualy property in app)
+    - keeping .csv file lenght in for loop -> while loop (.csv files may be swaped without changing manualy property in app)
+    - using Enums insted of simple Strings